Diary Major John Kevin Lloyd - 1942-1945 - Part 7

 migrating to warmer climes.

-Natives carry their wares into
+Native carry their wares into

-TAVOY every [morning] - Sunday
+TAVOY every [[ morning ]] - Sunday

-this morning after short bomb
+this morning after short break

 1942-30 Days SEPTEMBER